eclipse/imagen/docs/guide/image-enhance/index.md

 processing maps two pixel brightnesses, one from each image, to an output image.

-JAI supports the following dual-image pixel point operations:
+ImageN supports the following dual-image pixel point operations:

 -   Overlay images (`Overlay` operation)